Kinship Circle

 Residents evacuate their animals as a wild fire threatens the area near Sleepy Hollow Road and Post Oak Drive in Conroe, Texas.
 AP, Karl Anderson.
 Texas Wildfire Photo Gallery

-Paula Wilson, left, and her sister Monica Wilson walk along Tahitian Drive in Bastrop, Texas, after rescuing their father’s dog, Homer.
-Their father was forced to evacuate his home as fires, fanned in part by howling winds from the remnants of Tropical Storm Lee, approached.
+Paula Wilson, left, and her sister Monica Wilson walk along Tahitian Drive in Bastrop, TX after rescuing their father’s dog, Homer.
+Their father was forced to evacuate as fires, fanned in part by howling winds from Tropical Storm Lee, approached.
 AP, Jay Janner.
 Texas Wildfire Photo Gallery

 Firefighter Frank Buentello holds onto a dog he found while working a hot spot with a rake on the smoldering wildfire near Bastrop, Texas.
 AP, LM Otero.
 Texas Wildfire Photo Gallery